zhangzh-pku/OM1/README.md

 # Edit .env with your API keys (e.g. OPENAI_API_KEY)
 ```

-NOTE: you need an OpenAI api key.
+NOTE: an OpenAI api key is required.

 3. Run an agent:

-NOTE: `uv` does many things in the background, such as setting up a good venv and downloading any dependencies if needed.
+NOTE: `uv` does many things in the background, such as setting up a good `venv` and downloading any dependencies if needed.
 Please add new dependencies to `pyproject.toml`.

 ```bash
 uv run src/run.py spot